Esri/calcite-colors/README.md

 ## SASS Variables file
 A [SASS](http://sass-lang.com/) variables file can be found in the root directory `colors.scss`.
 This is the main source to consume the color variables.

+## JSON file
+A simple JSON file is also included in the root directory `colors.json`.
+This file includes a simple object containing every color of the palette as key value pairs.

 ## Colors naming anatomy
 ![colors naming anatomy](https://raw.githubusercontent.com/Esri/calcite-colors/master/resources/colors-naming-anatomy.png)